point-bonita/fog/README.md

-## Out of Kilter, Into Kilter: An Open-Source Discourse on State Liberalism
+## To the NAND Gates!
+An Open-Source Discourse on State Liberalism

 ---